ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 We can build and send the message to the blockchain using the State Init.

 :::warning
-To carry out this process, **a minimum wallet balance of 0.1 TON** is required (the balance can be less, but this amount is guaranteed to be sufficient).
+To carry out this process, **a minimum wallet balance of 0.1 TON** is required (the balance can be less, but this amount is guaranteed sufficient).
 To accomplish this, we’ll need to run the code mentioned earlier in the tutorial, obtain the correct wallet address, and send 0.1 TON to this address.
-Alternatively, you can send this sum manually via your wallet app before sending the deployment message itself.
+Alternatively, you can send this sum manually via your wallet app before sending the deployment message.

-Deployment by external messages is presented here mostly for educational purposes; in practice, it's much more convenient to [deploy smart contracts via Wallets](/v3/guidelines/smart-contracts/howto/wallet#contract-deployment-via-wallet), which will be described later.
+Deployment by external messages is presented here primarily for educational purposes; in practice, it's much more convenient to [deploy smart contracts via Wallets](/v3/guidelines/smart-contracts/howto/wallet#contract-deployment-via-wallet), which will be described later.
 :::

 Let’s start with building a message similar to the one we built **in the previous section**: